 Join the WUGA 1987 Club

-WUGA, the University of Georgia’s award-winning NPR-affiliated radio station, celebrated a big birthday in 2017 — and it’s turning to the community to support the expansion of local news, public affairs, music and cultural programming to better serve listeners across Northeast Georgia.
+WUGA, the University of Georgia’s award-winning NPR-affiliated radio station, celebrates a big birthday in 2022 — and it’s turning to the community to support the expansion of local news, public affairs, music and cultural programming to better serve listeners across Northeast Georgia.

-The station, which celebrated its 30th anniversary in 2017, welcomes contributions of any amount, but hopes many listeners will contribute $19.87 each month, commemorating the year WUGA began broadcasting in Athens.
+The station, which celebrates its 35th anniversary in 2022, welcomes contributions of any amount, but hopes many listeners will contribute $19.87 each month, commemorating the year WUGA began broadcasting in Athens.

 Your contribution to WUGA helps the station expand and deepen its service to the community.
 The Fund helps provide staff development opportunities through participation in professional conferences and training.
 Staff members in news, engineering, programming, operations and business disciplines are able to increase their knowledge and expertise in many facets of public broadcasting, thanks to your support of the WUGA 1987 Club.
 WUGA's community outreach enriches the lives of citizens in this area though special events.
 Many events are developed in partnership with non-profit service organizations and other events are focused on visits of national public radio broadcasts to the Athens area.
 Programs such as Mountain Stage, eTown, Marketplace, New Letters on the Air and StoryCorps bring their productions to Athens, thanks to your contributions.